paulina-vh/WF-knime/README.md

  ![CSV-knime](fig_2.png)

-In addition they are separated by each type of inhibition that they present as already mentioned ec50, ic50 and Ki.
+In addition they are separated by each type of inhibition that they present as already mentioned ec50, ic50, Ki and pChEMBL.

  ![nodo-standar type](fig3.png)